rsksmart/devportal-1.0/tutorials/frontend/first-frontend-web3-injected.md

 ### Deploy a smart contract

 In the left side panel, go to the button Deploy and run transactions.
-Then click in the button Deploy.
+Then click the button `Deploy`.

 ![Deploy and run transactions](/assets/img/tutorials/first-frontend-web3-injected/image-05.png)

 When a smart contract is deployed with Remix, we can see it in the left panel under deploy and run transactions.

-Click on the copy button at right side of the smart contract to copy the address of the smart contract.
-We will need it for use in the frontend.
+Click on the copy button at the right side of the smart contract to copy the address of the smart contract.
+We will need it for use on the front end.

 ![Copy](/assets/img/tutorials/first-frontend-web3-injected/image-06.png)